ghozzza/caer-finance/README.md

   Aggregates capital into a shared liquidity layer, increasing usability and returns.

 - **Bootstrap Challenges in New Chain Deployments**
-  Supports new chains like EduChain with incentives and infrastructure that foster adoption.
+  Supports new chains like Pharos with incentives and infrastructure that foster adoption.

 ---